tetratelabs/istio-0to60/docs/environment.md

 Select the GCP project you have been assigned, as follows:

 1. Click the project selector "pulldown" menu from the top banner, which will open a popup dialog
-1. make sure the "Select from" Organization is set to _tetratelabs.com_
+1. Make sure the _Select from_ organization is set to _tetratelabs.com_
-1. Select the tab named "All"
+1. Select the tab named _All_
 1. You will see your GCP project name (istio-0to60..) listed under the organization tetratelabs.com
 1. Select the project from the list